Soliperso/friend-finder/README.md

 ## Friend Finder
-The goal of this assignment is to create a finder app using Node and Express servers.
+The goal of this assignment is to create a friend finder app using Node and Express servers.
 The home page contains an instructional header that leads to a survey page.
 When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.

 ![screen shot](app/public/images/screenshot.png)

-## Technologies (NPM packages)
+## Technologies Used (NPM packages)
 * Node.js
 * express
 * path